-Google’s Pixel 6 and Pixel 6 Pro are hard to find right now.
-If you’ve had trouble securing the model you want, you’ll want to keep an eye out for new stock and check out alternative places to order as we push toward the end of the year.
+Google’s Pixel 6 and Pixel 6 Pro are still hard to find.
+If you’ve had trouble securing the Pixel 6 model you want, you’ll want to keep an eye out for new stock and check out alternative places to order as we push toward the end of the year.

 Shipping times for the new Pixel 6 and Pixel 6 Pro have slipped.
-In some cases, shipping times have been pushed into deep 2021 and early 2022.
-And given the chip shortages the industry is facing right now, this could be an ongoing problem for Google’s new flagships.
+In some cases, shipping times have been pushed into early 2022.
+And given the chip shortages the industry is facing right now, this could be an ongoing problem for Google’s new Pixel flagships.

 If you’re able to find the Pixel 6 or Pixel 6 Pro model you want, and you want your new phone ASAP, it’s a good idea to place an order right now.

 This is especially true now that retailers like Best Buy are offering Pixel 6 Black Friday deals.
-Best Buy shoppers can save $100 on a Pixel 6 with activation.
+Best Buy shoppers can save $50 oon a Pixel 6 with activation.

 While some Pixel 6 and Pixel 6 Pro models might not ship until late in the year, you might be able to find them for in-store pickup at a local carrier or retailer.

 Some retailers might have stock on hand at their physical locations, but there’s no telling how much inventory each store will have available.

 If you’re having trouble finding your top Pixel 6 choice in stock, you’ll want to track Pixel 6 and Pixel 6 Pro stock at Google, carriers, and retailers to see if you can find one for pickup.
 If you’re persistent, there’s a good chance you’ll get what you want.

 In this guide, we will help you find a Pixel 6 in stock at Google or your favorite retailer.
 You can try calling a store to inquire about the inventory they have on-hand, but you may just want to order online where you can see an estimated delivery date.

 How to Find the Pixel 6 in Stock